Updated February 2026

 We all know how difficult it is to break into the business of writing for children.
 Whether you write fiction or nonfiction, it is a tough business and can be overwhelming for those just starting out.
 While all writing must adhere to specific guidelines, writing for children has additional principles unique to its genre.

-Along with this, there are general techniques for writing, such as adding sensory details, showing instead of telling, and creating an engaging story that hooks the reader right away, along with great dialogue and correct punctuation.
+Along with this, there are general techniques for writing, such as adding sensory details, showing instead of telling, creating an engaging story that hooks the reader right away, and using great dialogue and correct punctuation.

 This is just the beginning, though.
-There is also the business of editing your work, the book summary, writing a winning query, and following submission guidelines; the list goes on and on.
+There is also the business of editing your work, writing a book summary, crafting a winning query, and following submission guidelines; the list goes on and on.

 But don’t get discouraged: there is help.

-Here are four (yes, I added a fourth) basic tools to get you started and guide you down the children’s writing path:
+Here are 5 (yes, I added two more) basic tools to get you started and guide you down the children’s writing path:

 2. Read and take courses (online and offline) to help you learn how to write for children.
 There are plenty of books and courses you can find online that will help you become a ‘good’ children’s writer.

-A valuable resource to learn the craft of writing for children is the Society of Children’s Book Writers (SCBWI) and Illustrators.
+A valuable resource to learn the craft of writing for children is the Society of Children’s Book Writers and Illustrators (SCBWI).
 They have outstanding workshops.
 I’ve attended a few in-person and a few online.

 In addition, they have a helpful forum with experienced writers who are happy to help other writers.
 There’s an annual fee, but it’s worth every penny.